-- (1) Unless otherwise agreed by the parties, the arbitral proceedings in respect of a particular dispute commence on the date on which a request for that dispute to be referred to arbitration is received by the respondent. - (2) The parties are free to agree- - (a) that the arbitral proceedings shall be consolidated with other arbitral proceedings, or - (b) that concurrent hearings shall be held, on such terms as may be agreed.
+(1) Unless otherwise agreed by the parties, the arbitral proceedings in respect of a particular dispute commence on the date on which a request for that dispute to be referred to arbitration is received by the respondent.

+(2) The parties are free to agree-

+(a) that the arbitral proceedings shall be consolidated with other arbitral proceedings, or on such terms as may be agreed.